top of page

 Extensive research into materials selections and upfront carbon emissions was conducted on this home.
 This allowed us to revise some of our product choices, including reducing the extent of the metal siding originally specified.
 We were surprised to find the solar PV array carried the highest upfront carbon footprint of all products installed on this home.

-This project is seeking Passive House certification
+This project is Passive House Institute LEB certified

 CPHD: Bronwyn Barry, Passive House BB